Oswualdo/Video-Stabilization-of-the-NAO-robot-using-IMU-data/README.md

 to execute the stabilizing video, it is necessary to launch the following:
 >$ rosrun image_viewer imageviewer

-Finally, to execute the control of the nao for the follow-up of the QR code, the following is launched:
+Finally, to execute the control of the nao for the follow-up of the QR code, the following is launched (the file is inside the python_control folder):
 >$ python operar_nao.py